Voyage of the Brooklyn Saints: Ship Comet

+Establishing the site

-In the autumn of 1846, a few months after establishing themselves in Yerba Buena, twenty of the Brooklyn pioneers boarded the Comet.
-It was the first known sailing launch to ascend the San Joaquin River to its navigation head.
-The route was circuitous, trying to find the proper channel through the twisting river branches across the Delta.
-At the point where thick tule reeds prevented further travel upriver, the men disembarked and carried their supplies the last six miles overland.
-Meanwhile, Quartus Sparks was sent to buy oxen from long-time resident John Livermore and to drive the livestock overland to the New Hope site.
-He was joined by Robert H. Peckham, a young deserter from a whaleship who later became a well known judge in Northern California.
+Meanwhile, Quartus Sparks was sent to buy oxen from long-time resident Robert Livermore and to drive the livestock overland to the New Hope site.
+He was joined by Robert H. Peckham, a young deserter from a whaleship who later became a well-known judge in Northern California.
 Sparks had befriended Peckham early on, and invited him to join the New Hope endeavor where no one would discover him.
 The exact overland route is not known, but the map displays in yellow the known trails of the day that Sparks and Peckham likely used.

 The pioneers quickly fenced and planted 80 acres with wheat and redtop, a forage crop for livestock.
 They built three dwellings, dug irrigation ditches, and brought water from the nearby river with a pole-and-bucket apparatus.
 The settlers set up a grain mill with one of the millstones that they brought around Cape Horn on the ship.
-After the initial constructions, there was tension between the designated leader, William Stout, and the other men.
+After the initial constructions, there was tension between the designated leader William Stout and the other men.
 Some of the men came and went, bringing back additional workers when it was time to harvest the crop.

 The area was lovely, well watered, abundant with game, and its soil was as rich as Ezekiel Merritt described.
 However, there were unexpected challenges.
 There was severe annual flooding of the rivers in that vicinity, creating swamp-like conditions nearby.
 In 1834, a French fur trapper had accidentally introduced malaria to the mosquito infested area.
 A number of the Brooklyn settlers contracted the life-threatening disease.
 One died.
 Despite the flooding and malaria, the crop was successfully harvested.

+Colonists

 New Hope was sold off when Brannan returned from his consultation with Brigham Young.
 The Tompkins family, Buckland family, and perhaps others remained to work the land.
 Tompkins bought property at a slightly higher elevation in the same area.
 Much of the native population had been wiped out by the malaria a decade earlier.
 Survivors had moved to higher elevations up the Stanislaus River.
 They were New Hope's closest neighbors until Knight's Ferry was established.
 The settlers reported hearing the cries of children held captive by the indigenous people, for whom enslavement of competing tribe members was a common practice.